nickdala/aws-lambda-step-function-dynamodb/README.md

 }
 ```

 Next, expand the `Execution result` details panel.
-You will see the output of the log message in the lambda function.
+You should see the output of the log messages in the lambda function.

 ![lambda-logs](./images/lambda-logs.png)

 The state machine will go through the following states.

-#### Create Dynamo Task Item
+1. Create Dynamo Task Item

-In this tast, the dynamodb item is created in the `Tasks` table.
+ * In this tast, the dynamodb item is created in the `Tasks` table.

 ![step-function-started](./images/step-function-started.png)

 ![dynamodb-task-started](./images/dynamodb-task-started.png)

-#### Execute long running task...wait 30 seconds
+2. Execute long running task...wait 30 seconds

-In this task, we simulate a long running task by waiting 30 seconds.
+* In this task, we simulate a long running task by waiting 30 seconds.
 The `Tasks` table is not updated at this time.

-#### Update Dynamo Task Item
+3. Update Dynamo Task Item

-The task is complete, and we mark set the Status to `Done`.
+* The task is complete, and we mark set the Status to `Done`.

 ![step-function-ended](./images/step-function-ended.png)